thisisthekap/AppStoreConnectNet/generated/docs/AppStoreVersionsApi.md

             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new AppStoreVersionsApi(httpClient, config, httpClientHandler);
             var id = "id_example";  // string | the id of the requested resource
-            var fieldsAppClips = new List<string>?(); // List<string>? | the fields to include for returned resources of type appClips (optional) var fieldsAppClipAppStoreReviewDetails = new List<string>?(); // List<string>? | the fields to include for returned resources of type appClipAppStoreReviewDetails (optional) var fieldsAppStoreVersions = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersions (optional) var fieldsAppClipDefaultExperiences = new List<string>?(); // List<string>? | the fields to include for returned resources of type appClipDefaultExperiences (optional) var fieldsAppClipDefaultExperienceLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appClipDefaultExperienceLocalizations (optional) var limitAppClipDefaultExperienceLocalizations = 56;  // int? | maximum number of related appClipDefaultExperienceLocalizations returned (when they are included) (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional)
+            var fieldsAppClipDefaultExperiences = new List<string>?(); // List<string>? | the fields to include for returned resources of type appClipDefaultExperiences (optional) var fieldsAppClips = new List<string>?(); // List<string>? | the fields to include for returned resources of type appClips (optional) var fieldsAppStoreVersions = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersions (optional) var fieldsAppClipDefaultExperienceLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appClipDefaultExperienceLocalizations (optional) var fieldsAppClipAppStoreReviewDetails = new List<string>?(); // List<string>? | the fields to include for returned resources of type appClipAppStoreReviewDetails (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var limitAppClipDefaultExperienceLocalizations = 56;  // int? | maximum number of related appClipDefaultExperienceLocalizations returned (when they are included) (optional)

             try
             {
-                AppClipDefaultExperienceResponse result = apiInstance.AppStoreVersionsAppClipDefaultExperienceGetToOneRelated(id, fieldsAppClips, fieldsAppClipAppStoreReviewDetails, fieldsAppStoreVersions, fieldsAppClipDefaultExperiences, fieldsAppClipDefaultExperienceLocalizations, limitAppClipDefaultExperienceLocalizations, include);
+                AppClipDefaultExperienceResponse result = apiInstance.AppStoreVersionsAppClipDefaultExperienceGetToOneRelated(id, fieldsAppClipDefaultExperiences, fieldsAppClips, fieldsAppStoreVersions, fieldsAppClipDefaultExperienceLocalizations, fieldsAppClipAppStoreReviewDetails, include, limitAppClipDefaultExperienceLocalizations);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)